 Today I am going to share a quick tutorial regarding how to paint pumpkins.
 Did you know there’s a right way and a wrong way to paint a pumpkin?
 Seriously!
 The first time we painted pumpkins, we did it the wrong way.
 The paint ended up flaking all over the table and the poor gourd never made it to Halloween.
 Lesson learned!

 What did we do wrong?
 Well, we didn’t seal the pumpkin – not before and not after.
 To really do this right, you have to do both.
 You can use a spray sealer or one that you apply with a brush.
-For our last project (see our spooky Vampire Pumpkin Bats), the Little Monster and I used Mod Podge Acrylic Sealer – it’s what we had on hand and it worked.
+For a recent project (see our spooky Vampire Pumpkin Bats), the Little Monster and I used Mod Podge Acrylic Sealer – it’s what we had on hand and it worked.

 A couple more tips – make sure you pick pumpkins that are free of blemishes and soft spots.
 Gently wipe off any dirt before getting started.
 And if you have time (we didn’t), it helps to put the pumpkin in a sunny windowsill for a week or two to cure.